 MRIs are also good tests identify swelling, and will show evidence of tendonitis.
 However, these tests are not usually needed to confirm the diagnosis; MRIs are usually only performed if there is a suspicion of another problem that could be causing the symptoms.

 Once the diagnosis of tendonitis is confirmed, the next step is to proceed with appropriate treatment.
 Treatment depends on the specific type of tendonitis.
-You can learn more about these specific types of tendonitis and treatments of tendonitis on the following pages.
+Once the specific diagnosis is confirmed, the appropriate treatment of tendonitis can be initiated.